Dikay1/OS-AGDO/README.md

 pip install -r requirements.txt
 ```
 ### 2.Dataset
-  Download the AGDDO15 dataset from [Baidu Pan](http://).(you can annotate your own one-shot data in the same format).
+  Download the AGDDO15 dataset from [Baidu Pan]( https://pan.baidu.com/s/1KV4PrwBExB8A5MDq9ZxDgw?pwd=S7U2)[S7U2].(you can annotate your own one-shot data in the same format).

   Put the data in the `dataset` folder with the following structure:
 ```